s311354/Sphinx-Python-Practice/doc/source/note.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Decorator to wrap a function with a memorizing callable that saves up to the maxsize most recent calls.
 It can save time when an expensive or I/O bound function is periodcally called with the same argument.

+An LRU (least recently used) cache works best when the most recent calls are the best predictors of upcoming calls (for example, the most popular articles on a news server tend to change each day).
+The cache’s size limit assures that the cache does not grow without bound on long-running processes such as web servers.

+In general, the LRU cache should only be used when you want to reuse previously computed values.
+Accordingly, it doesn’t make sense to cache functions with side-effects, functions that need to create distinct mutable objects on each call, or impure functions such as time() or random().

 The example using lru_cache to computing Fibonacci numbers to implement a dynamic programming::